Ramree Island

 Ramree Island (ရမ်းဗြဲကျွန်း; also spelled Yanbye Island) is an island off the coast of Rakhine State, Myanmar (Burma).
-Ramree island is the largest island in the entire Rakhine Coast and in Myanmar.
+Ramree island is the largest island on the entire Arakan coast and in Myanmar.
 The area of the island is about 1350 km2 and the main populated center is Ramree.
 In the Burmese language it is known as Yanbye Island.
 The district on Ramree island is Kyaukpyu district, and Kyaukpyu is a major town and the second capital of Rakhine State.

 Geography

-The island is separated from the mainland by a narrow canal-like strait, which is only 150 m wide in average.
-There is a bridge over the strait connecting the island with the continental shore.
+The island is connected to the mainland by an isthmus, which is only 150 m wide on average.
 The highest point is Zikha Taung, a 984 ft high mountain located near the western shore in the southern part of the island.
 There are mud volcanoes present on the island.